 The Legislative Body shall consist of two classes of voting members as set forth in Article III of this Constitution.
 Class I members shall be the institutional members of the Connecticut Association of Schools.
 The sole Class II member shall be the Connecticut Schools Corporation or its successor organization.
 The principal shall be the sole representative of his/her school and shall have one vote.
 If unable to attend a meeting of the Legislative Body he/she may designate in writing that the assistant principal or other building administrator of equivalent rank will act as alternate in his/her place.
-No delegate or alternate shall represent more than one school unless he/she is the appointed principal of each school.
-The voting representative of the Class II member shall be the president of the Class II member or his/her designee.
+No delegate or alternate shall representative of the Class II member shall be the president of the Class II member or his/her designee.